âWhat Is Considered a Commercial Renovation in Singapore?

 These compliance checks can cost thousands of dollars, so itâs worth clarifying this early to avoid unforeseen expenses.

-A few budgeting truths:
+A few budgeting truths about commercial renovation

 - Always set aside 10â15% for hidden costs like rework or delays.